CallocGD/DM-Spammer/README.md

 # DM-Spammer
-A Geometry Dash Spammer tool
+A Geometry Dash Spammer tool, This tool implements a rate-limit bypass mechanism Depening on the number of geometry dash accounts you would like to use against your victim.
+I was originally planning to use this tool myself but decided not to use it and instead make it open source for other people to use...